SelecTree: Tree Detail

 Pests & Disease Information

 Resistant to Verticillium.
-Susceptible to Coddling Moths, Oak Root Rot and Root Rot.
+Susceptible to Coddling Moths, Armillaria and Root Rot.

 Health, Safety & Environmental Concerns